NBaghirova/XGML/README.md

 python constructing_metabolic_similarity_graphs.py
 ```

 Ensure that the paths to the FDG-PET scans and brain atlas are correctly set in the script.
-Additionally, ensure that the scans are dimensionally aligned with the atlas
+Additionally, ensure that the scans are dimensionally aligned with the atlas.

 Expected Output: CSV files containing similarity matrices for each patient, stored in the specified directory.

 **2. Identify the Top 10 Most Predictive Edges**

-Run the *KernelSVR_BP_top_10_edges.py* script to determine the most important edges in the metabolic similarity graphs for predicting each cognitive score.
+Run the *KernelSVR_top_10_edges.py* script to determine the most important edges in the metabolic similarity graphs for predicting each cognitive score.
 This script applies permutation importance to identify the top 10 most predictive edges for each cognitive score.

 ```
 python KernelSVR_BP_top_10_edges.py